LaunchAcademy/lornch-ablademy-node/README.md

-# Welcome to Lornch Ablademy!
+# Welcome to Lornch Ablademy

-*Definitely not a ripoff Launch Academy, no sir-ee!
+_Definitely not a ripoff of Launch Academy, no sir-ee!_

-### Installation
+## Installation

 ```no-highlight
 createdb lornch_ablademy_development